 What is Node B?

-When the 2G GSM networks (Global System for Mobile Communications) started in the early 1990s, the wireless connectivity was enabled by the radio base stations also known as Base Transceiver Station or BTS.
+When 2G GSM networks (Global System for Mobile Communications) started in the early 1990s, wireless connectivity was enabled by the radio base stations, also known as Base Transceiver Stations or BTS.
 The word ‘transceiver’ suggests that the base station is capable of transmitting as well as receiving.
 When 3G UMTS networks came, the 3G base stations were assigned a new terminology, ‘Node B’.
 If a mobile operator wants to provide nationwide 3G network coverage, it needs to deploy a large number of Node Bs throughout the country.

 What is eNodeB?